minminlittleshrimp/MCT-daemon/doc/mct-log-writer.md

 -a

-: Enable local printing of DLT messages (Default: disabled).
+: Enable local printing of MCT messages (Default: disabled).

 -k